Rose & Sons

 Overall review: 5/5

-My breakfast option wasn't quite as good as Tatiana's.
+My brunch at Rose & Sons wasn't quite as good as Tatiana's.
 The sausages were basically hot dogs, so it reminded me a bit of something you might get at summer camp.
 I would also have preferred to have home fries rather than actual french fries for breakfast (although I did enjoy dipping my fries into Tatiana's hummus, much to her dismay).
 Having the salad on the side was nice, though, because it made me feel a tiny bit healthier.

 Overall review: not bad, but next time I want the hummus!

-Much like our visit to County General, we'd recommend getting here pretty early if you want a seat.
+Much like our visit to County General, we'd recommend getting to brunch at Rose & Sons pretty early if you want a seat.
 It also wouldn't be ideal for larger groups, because most of the restaurant is filled with booths that would be comfortable for up to four people only (unless you really love each other and want to cuddle up close).

 Rose & Sons brunch at a glance: